stormpath/stormpath-passport-express-sample/README.md

 * If a major error (e.g. network error) then pass on the error, to eventually be rendered by Express

-* If user is false then there was as problem with the username or password, re-render the login page and pass that info to the view
+* If user is false then there was as problem with the username or password, re-render the login page and pass the error info to the view

-* Otherwise, login and redirect to the home page if no other errors
+* Otherwise, call `req.logIn` to set the user on the seeion and redirect to the home page

 ---

-We also provide a logout route, this uses `req.logout()` from express:
+We define a logout route, using `req.logout()` to clear the user from the session:

 ```javascript
 app.get('/logout', function(req,res){